April 3, 2015

 * Dominic Chadbon (aka The Fynbos Guy) specialises in half-day, full-day, and multi-day fynbos-spotting hikes, predominantly in and around Cape Town.

-Virgin Atlantic operates a seasonal direct service to Cape Town from London.
+Virgin Atlantic operates direct flights to South Africa from London Heathrow.